USS New Jersey BB-62

 A couple of people have written asking why my photos didn't have the large awnings you may see at the forward sections of the battleship.
 Those are erected in the hotter summer months to give the volunteers some relief as they wait for and greet visitors boarding the ship.
 They are removed in the winter months so if you want to get shots of the USS New Jersey without them, go in the winter.
 Visitor traffic is very light at that time.
 Also the photo of the starboard side of the ship were taken from the early battleship Olympia museum across the Delaware on the Philadelphia side of the river.

 Even if it's a long drive for you if you're interested in Naval or Military history, set aside a day to make a trip down to Camden NJ to see the USS New Jersey.
 The ship is awe inspiring and the largest battleship on the east coast.
 The staff were very helpful and friendly too, and I was pleasantly surprised by the food served on board (Having lunch on a battleship - how cool is that?!!).
 When you arrive at the waterfront, parking is located at a parking garage next to the Camden Aquarium.
 Although it is about a third of a mile from BB-62, there is a shuttle bus continually going from the parking garage to the museum's visitor center.
 If you're physically capable, I'd recommend walking from the parking lot to the wharf.
-That way you'll have more time to let how big USS New Jersey really is soak in.
+That way you'll have more time to let how big this battleship really is soak in.

 Take a trip down there.
 You won't be disappointed.